Mon-Fri 7:00-15:00

 The herbs in this blend replenish the Qi of the Heart, which is important for proper heart function.
 It is used for cardiovascular problems, heart insufficiency and significant fatigue associated with movement.

 This blend is for airing out the hidden pathogen that drains energy.
 It is used for chronic fatigue syndrome and other conditions associated with hidden pathogen.
-It is often combined with other blends or the Coriolus mushroom.
+It is often combined with other mixtures or Coriolus fungus.

-A modern combination of herbs and mushrooms to remove pathogens from the body.
+A modern combination of herbs and mushrooms to eliminate pathogens from the body.
 Primarily "hidden pathogens", which are the concomitant of chronic fatigue syndrome.

 They can manifest anywhere on the body and tend to migrate and change in intensity.
 Chronic fatigue, digestive problems, psychological obesity and chronic inflammation are typical.
 In the case of parasites, which includes Lyme disease, neurological disorders are added.